daniandtheweb/ai-info-for-amd-gpus/linux/text-gen.md

 ## GPT4ll

-This project uses parts of `llama.cpp` with a Vulkan backend in order to provide acceleration on any modern AMD GPU.
+This project uses parts of `llama.cpp` combined with a Vulkan backend in order to provide acceleration on any modern AMD GPU.

 It's the easiest way to use text generation locally.